CSCfi/rahti-user-guide/docs/introduction/sla.md

 ## Support

-Support to the services covered by the scope of this SLA are provided through CSC Service Desk channels and under CSC Service Desk policies:
+Support for the services covered by the scope of this SLA are provided through CSC Service Desk channels and under CSC Service Desk policies:

 | CSC Service Desk ||